‘Teen Mom OG’ Amber Portwood Talks Weight Loss Before October Wedding

 Immediately following the procedure, Amber Portwood shared a tweet, telling fans, “In a bit of pain today but this should subside soon.
 I still look the same just have a tighter body now.
 Can’t wait for the full results.”

-In recent years, Amber Portwood has lost a reported 40 pounds but according to her recent Twitter post, she may have put some weight back on over the holiday season — as many do.
+In recent years, Amber Portwood has lost a reported 40 pounds, but according to her recent Twitter post, she may have put some weight back on over the holiday season — as many do.

 In other Amber Portwood news, the Teen Mom OG star recently revealed she would be designing her own wedding dress before walking down the aisle with Matt Baier later this year.